Will you join us on this memorable trip? All questions to be directed to Anne at 1-866-622-2244

 Presented in 2 acts, I perform with a 3 piece band of the finest Irish traditional musicians in North America.
 They bring my songs to life, they weave through the words of statesmen, and they celebrate the glory of our music, the glory of our nation.

-FOR MORE INFORMATION ON I AM IRELAND EMAIL MICHAEL AT WEXFORDHOUSELLC@GMAIL.COM OR CALL 773 6910601
+FOR MORE INFORMATION ON THE I AM IRELAND SHOW, EMAIL PADDY AT INFO@PADDYHOMAN.COM

 Give a click on the CD picture below

 and go to the Music Store to pick up my new CD and other songs!